List of open access monograph publishers

 This list has been developed to support University of Sheffield researchers in exploring different options for publishing their monographs open access.
 It is a non-exhaustive list of publishers, some of which charge mandatory Book Processing Charges (BPCs) and others which use alternative funding models (eg. library memberships), or charge optional BPCs if funding is available.

-The University of Sheffield Institutional Open Access Fund prioritises funding for monographs published with fully open access publishers charging reasonable BPCs (£8000 + VAT or less).
+The University of Sheffield Institutional Open Access Fund can be used for monographs published with fully open access publishers charging reasonable BPCs (£8000 + VAT or less).
+You are welcome to apply to the fund if you are publishing with White Rose University Press, or any of the publishers in List 1 or 2.

-UKRI funded authors (including PhD students) are able to apply for funding of up to £10,000 per book and £1000 per chapter (including VAT) in order to help them comply with the open access policy.
+UKRI funded authors (including PhD students) are able to to the UKRI central monographs fund in order to help them comply with the open access policy.
+There is no restriction on type of publisher, but there is a cap of £10,000 per book and £1000 per chapter (including VAT).
 More information can be found in our UKRI open access policy guidance.

 White Rose University Press